 Emerald Ash Borer in Delaware

-A destructive, invasive beetle that kills ash trees, the emerald ash borer (EAB), has been confirmed in Delaware, making it the 28th state to have found the insect.
-The EAB was found in a surveillance trap in New Castle County.
-The overall impact is expected to be minimal, as ash trees make up only around two percent of Delaware’s tree stock and the state has been preparing for more than a decade.
+A destructive, invasive beetle that kills ash trees, the emerald ash borer (EAB), was detected in Delaware in August of 2016, making it the 28th state to have found the insect.
+The insect was found in a surveillance trap in New Castle County.
+While the overall impact is expected to be minimal, as ash trees make up only around two percent of Delaware’s tree stock, the state has been preparing for more than a decade.
 State forestry and plant health officials are providing advice to homeowners who may have questions.

 What is emerald ash borer (EAB)?
 The emerald ash borer is a small, green beetle that belongs to a large family of beetles known as the buprestids, or metallic wood boring beetles.
 Emerald ash borers can travel to new areas by natural means, as well as on firewood, timber and nursery stock.
 The emerald ash borer feeds under ash tree bark during its larval stage, which damages and eventually kills the trees.
 Adult EABs emerge and the spring and mate shortly thereafter, with each female laying 60 to 90 eggs in a lifetime.
 In the spring, pupae transform into adults and emerge through “D”-shaped exit holes.
 Symptoms of an EAB infestation may not be apparent immediately, with damage taking up to three years to be visibly detectable.
 Symptoms can include branch dieback in the upper crown, vertical bark splits, and small shoots (epicormic branching) on the trunk, as well as woodpecker damage.
 Native to Asia, EAB was unknown in North America until its discovery in southeast Michigan in 2002.
 Since then, EAB has killed millions of ash trees, with numbers rising every year.
 The potential for damage is very high.
 A previous study by the U.S. Forest Service once estimated that the ongoing EAB infestation could have an estimated cost of $10.7 billion nationally.
 In Delaware, ash trees are relatively minor components of the native forest, found mainly in streamside areas and flood plains.
 In some urban areas, ash is the predominant large street tree.